-The TOPSIS method is presented in [13] to solve multi-criteria decision problems with different choices.
-In [14], Chen & Hwang extended the idea of the TOPSIS method and proposed a new TOPSIS model.
-The author uses the newly proposed decision-making method to solve uncertain data [15].
-In [16], the authors applied this method to the prediction of diabetic patients in medical diagnosis.
-In [17-19] the authors studied the soft set TOPSIS, fuzzy TOPSIS, and Intuitionistic Fuzzy TOPSIS respectively and used for decision making.
-In [20], for the solution of single-valued neutrosophic soft set expert based multi-attribute decision-making problems, the authors proposed the TOPSIS technique.
-Generalized fuzzy TOPSIS was given in [21,22] with accuracy function.
+Hwang and Yoon [13] established TOPSIS to solve the general difficulties of DM.
+The TOPSIS method can effectively maintain the minimum distance from the ideal solution, thereby helping to select the finest choice.
+After the TOPSIS technique came out, some investigators utilized the TOPSIS technique for DM and protracted the TOPSIS technique to several other hybrid structures of FS.
+The most important determinant of current scientific research is to present an integrated model for neutrosophic TOPSIS to solve the MCDM problem.
+Chen & Hwang [14] extended the idea of the TOPSIS method and proposed a new TOPSIS model.
+The author uses the newly proposed decisionmaking method to solve uncertain data [15].
+Zulqarnain et al. [16] utilized the TOPSIS method for the prediction of diabetic patients in medical diagnosis.
+They also utilized the TOPSIS extensions of different hybrid structures of FS [17-19] and used them for decision making.
+Pramanik et al. [21] established the TOPSIS to resolve the multi-attribute decision-making problem under a single-valued neutrosophic soft set expert scenario.
+Zulqarnain et al. [21] presented the generalized neutrosophic TOPSIS to solve the MCDM problem.
+Zulqarnain et al. [22] utilized fuzzy TOPSIS to solve the MCDM problem.
 Maji [23] proposed the concept of neutrosophic soft sets (NSSs) with some properties and operations.
-Authors studied NSSs and gave some new definitions on NSSs [24], they also gave the idea of neutrosophic soft matrices with some operations and proposed a decision-making method.
+The authors studied NSSs and gave some new definitions on NSSs [24], they also gave the idea of neutrosophic soft matrices with some operations and proposed a decision-making method.
 Many researchers developed the decision-making models by using the NSSs reported in the literature [25-27].
 Elhassouny and Smarandache [28] extended the work on a simplified TOPSIS method and by using single-valued Neutrosophic information they proposed Neutrosophic simplified TOPSIS method.
-Saqlain et.al [21] presented generalized neutrosophic TOPSIS using accuracy function for the neutrosophic hypersoft set environment.
 The concept of single-valued neutrosophic cross-entropy measure introduced by Jun [29], he also constructed an MCDM method and claimed that this proposed method is more appropriate than previous methods for decision making.